cssobj/cssobj/docs/server-side-rendering.md

 ```

+If you don't need localized class names (`result.mapSel` & `result.mapClass`), you should remove `cssobj_plugin_localize` lines in above.

+## Caveat

-But the generated CSS don't have prefixered, you should add vendor prefix by some server side package.
+The generated CSS don't have auto prefixed, you should use [autoprefixer](https://github.com/postcss/autoprefixer) or some thing.